-- Whichever wins is probably the one you want to use most of the time on that particular platform. - This may vary depending on problem size, new versions of the compiler, who's on the machine, what day of the week it is, etc, so you may want to benchmark the three schedules from time to time.
+Whichever wins is probably the one you want to use most of the time on that particular platform.

+This may vary depending on:

+- problem size,

+- compiler versions,

+- what's running on the machine,

+- what day of the week it is, etc.

+So you may want to re-benchmark the three schedules from time to time.